 Compile In Windows

-FreeOrion can be compiled on Windows with Visual Studio 2015.
+FreeOrion can be compiled on Windows with Visual Studio 2015 Update 3.
 Premade Visual Studio project files are available in the source code repository, and the SDK provides precompiled dependencies for the compiler.
 Project files may also be generated using CMake.

 Getting Visual Studio